SIGN 101 - American Sign Language 1 - Wendy Wiewel

 What to Expect in this Course

-This class meets virtually beginning Tuesday, June 14th through Thursday, August 4th.
-This class will require an average of 9 hours per week: reading materials, watching videos, doing assignments on both Canvas & GoReact, completing quizzes, exams, doing projects such as storytelling & participating in Zoom classes.
-We will meet online via Zoom during our class times.
-This course is accessed via Canvas on the first day.
+This class meets in person beginning Monday, June 5th through Thursday, July 6th.
+This class will require an average of 16 hours per week: reading materials, watching videos, doing assignments on both Canvas & GoReact, completing quizzes, exams, doing projects such as storytelling

 Types of Assessments

-Students are required to regularly participate online via ConferZoom.
+Students are required to regularly participate in class.
 They will be asked to answer questions.
 Students are required to work on their assignments, participate in some discussion groups, and watch some online lectures & films on Canvas.
 Students will be assigned to do their video assignments, quizzes and exams on GoReact.

 The required book for the semester is: